MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Update director informations as admin (Not working properly)
  - Email for a player is optional field, only if we want to add that player to captain we will need email
  - When we edit a player we should not see division and team, when we move the player they should appear
- - When updating points, there should not be a button for updating points instead, when input change it will be updated
  - Till 15:00

  - Player sub, a player can be off for a round and can get back in the next round

  - Make sure random assign follow net variance rule, also do not allow a player with previous round partner
- - Changing round one by one (Need to jump to the clicked round)

  - If a round has been submitted he can not re-rank his players
- - After updating points there next round button should be show up
- - in active players are still showing up when we click on the empty player box

  - https://www.loom.com/share/1290be7bff784ec190a58111f1411e3c
  - Double click and rank players on mobile [5:00](https://www.loom.com/share/1290be7bff784ec190a58111f1411e3c)